 Whereas driving under the influence of alcohol has an upper limit for how much you can drink before you get behind the wheel, if your THC blood levels are elevated and you are caught under the influence of weed when driving, there is typically zero tolerance.
 As marijuana becomes more available every day, some companies are even trying to develop a sort of breathalyzer to test for it.

-So taking all of this into account, is there definitive data on how long after smoking weed you can drive?
+So taking all of this into account, where do things stand with smoking and driving?
+Is there definitive data on how long after smoking weed you can drive?

-In this article, we’ll explain the effects that weed has on driving and provide the answer to the “should you drive after smoking weed” question, and share how long you should wait before getting behind the wheel.
+In this article, we’ll explain the effects that weed has on driving and provide the answer to the “should you drive after smoking weed” and “can you drive high” questions, and share how long you should wait before getting behind the wheel.

 How Does Using Recreational Marijuana Affect Your Driving Skills?